cityofaustin/formstack-alpha-theme/README.md

 alt-text="Preview" width="400" >

 Don't worry.
 Your changes will work on the Live site once you "Save and activate."
 You can check by going to "View Site Live."
 You can also run `yarn preview` to see how your styles look on our demo form.

+### Confirmation Page themes won't render with local Preview
+Themes only get applied to the Confirmation Page when they are "Saved and activated".
+So the Confirmation Page you get when using `yarn preview` won't use your local template, it will pull its styling directly from Formstack.
+You'll have to "Save and activate" your custom Header and Footer HTML on Formstack in order to see style changes to the Confirmation Page.